reneemf/reneefonseca/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  Currently, I'm working in the Dahl lab developing a method of context-specific PGS.
 show_outro: true
 outro: |
   <i class="fas fa-face-smile pr2"></i> Thank you for visiting!